Video and text by TIM FAULKNER/ecoRI News staff

 On Feb.
-16, the state Energy Facilities Siting Board (EFSB) turned down two requests to dismiss or delay the proposed fossil-fuel power plant.
+16, the state Energy Facility Siting Board (EFSB) turned down two requests to dismiss or delay the proposed fossil-fuel power plant.
 The decisions, however, didn't put the $1 billion project any closer to approval.
 Instead, the three-member board said the project must undergo a new line of scrutiny with hearings and new reports on the impact of the project.

 At the heart of the motions to dismiss or delay, filed by the town of Burrillville and the Conservation Law Foundation (CLF), is the abrupt switch by the Chicago-based developer to build a new and more costly water system for the 850- to 1,000-megawatt power plant.

 Invenergy Thermal Development LLC chose the new water system because it failed to find a local water supply to cool the energy facility’s two 450-megawatt turbines.
 Instead, the company signed a controversial agreement to buy water from the town of Johnston.
 The deal means the Clear River Energy Center will have water, but a much lower volume than it would have received from local wells.
 Thus, the water must be trucked in to a more-expensive, lower-volume cooling system.

 By switching its water-system plan, Invenergy created an opening for the motions to dismiss the proposed natural-gas/diesel project.
 CLF argued that the months-long delay to find water pushed the project too far beyond its permitting deadline.
 CLF and the town of Burrillville also argued that the new water system was a major change to the proposal, thereby invalidating most of analysis already completed on the project's impacts.